ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 ## Technical specifications for Zerto
 {: #dr_backup_bundle_overview-zerto-tech-specs}

-The Single-node Trial for Data Protection and Disaster Recovery includes Zerto.
+The Single-node for Data Protection and Disaster Recovery includes Zerto.
 The following components are ordered and included in the Zerto service.

 * Zerto Virtual Replication V6.5u3 License
 * One Virtual Service Instance (VSI) - Zerto Virtual Manager